 - Opposite side brake hose with restriction

 - Air in opposite hydraulic circuit from problem (i.e. left pads wearing, air is in RF/LR circuit)

-- Check brake pedal height.
-Judge pedal against similar vehicles.
-If pedal has excessive travel or feels spongy bleed and flush entire system paying close attention to the circuit opposite the side with the pad wear.
+- Check the brake pedal height and judge it against similar vehicles.
+If the pedal has excessive travel or feels spongy, bleed and flush the entire system paying close attention to the circuit opposite the side where pad wear is occurring.

 - Test drive the vehicle and get the brakes up to operating temperature.
 Raise the vehicle on a lift and check for wheel drag on all four wheels paying close attention to the side where the pad wear is taking place. *NOTE: If the vehicle cannot be driven due to metal to metal wear, the system will have to be restored to a functioning state before a complete diagnosis can take place.